01 – Engagement System

 PROBLEM

-Pandvil's competitive maps are played by millions of competitive players.
-The UI worked, but it wasn't built for the speed competitive play demands.
-Four areas needed attention:
+Pandvil's competitive maps get millions of plays, but the UI wasn't built for the speed competitive play demands.

-Pandvil's competitive maps are played by millions of competitive players.
-The UI worked, but it wasn't built for the speed competitive play demands.
-Four areas needed attention:
+Pandvil's competitive maps get millions of plays, but the UI wasn't built for the speed competitive play demands.

 01 — Selection UI

-Too many steps to pick a team.
-The "Your Selection" panel, confirmation flow, and unclear "Skip" vs "Close" actions added friction to a moment that should take seconds.
+"Your Selection" panel, confirmation flow, ambiguous Skip vs Close: all friction for a moment that should take two seconds.

 02 — Rank UI